JackPendarvesRead/RoR2FluffyMods/ChronobaubleFix/README.md

 ## Installation:

-Requires intallation of Bepinex, R2API and FluffyLabsConfigManagerTool (please see dependencies).
+Requires intallation of Bepinex and R2API

 Place `Chronobauble.dll` inside of "/Risk of Rain 2/Bepinex/Plugins/"